Mpz08/C-cod-Matrix-/README.md

-# C-cod-Matrix-
+# C-cod-Matrix
-Dos some simple Matrix multiplication
+Do some simple Matrix multiplication